keystonejs/keystone/examples/usecase-roles/README.md

 To run the project locally:

 - Clone this repo
-- Run `pnpm` in the root (this repo is a monorepo and uses pnpm workspaces, so that will install everything you'll need)
+- Run `pnpm install` in the root (this repo is a monorepo and uses pnpm workspaces, so that will install everything you'll need)
 - Open this folder in your terminal and run `pnpm dev`

 If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000)